 This was the initials given to all ships at the time standing for Screw Steamer or Steamship and once they carried their first load of mail the name would be officially changed to RMS Titanic.

-What is the connection with Game of Thrones and RMS Titanic ?
+What is the connection between Game of Thrones and RMS Titanic ?

 Games of Thrones was filmed in a studio in the location where RMS Titanic was built.

-How many of the Officers on RMS Titanic survived ?
+How many of the Officers on the RMS Titanic survived ?

 Out of the 8 Officers on board 4 survived.